 Further provisions relating to the positions as PhD Research Fellows can be found in the Regulations Concerning Terms and Conditions of Employment for the post of Post-Doctoral Research Fellow, Research Fellow, Research Assistant and Resident.

-- Quick learner, motivated and dedicated to research
+- Quick learner, motivated and strong interest in cutting-edge research

 Personal qualities and suitability for the position will be emphasised.

 - Positive and diverse work environment

 - Modern facilities and a comprehensive set of welfare offers